Best Things to Do in Split, Croatia

-Apart from the climbing activities, the cathedral also has a major mark in history.
+Apart from the climbing activities, the cathedral also has a major historical mark.
 This particular cathedral served as the site of the remains of the Roman Emperor Diocletian.

-If you are not comfortable climbing an old tower, you may want to scale up the Vestibule instead.
+If you are uncomfortable climbing an old tower, you may want to scale up the Vestibule instead.
 This was said to be the entrance to the old residence of the Roman Emperor.

 Tour Game of Thrones filming locations

 Viewers of “Game of Thrones” will find a lot of buildings and spots in Split familiar.
-This is because the city is a major shooting location for the show.
-The Red Keep in the medieval fantasy series, for example, is shot mainly in the Fort Lovrijenac.
-The famous “Shaming” scene in the fifth season of the show was done in the Baroque Staircase.
+This is because the city is a primary shooting location for the show.
+For example, the Red Keep in the medieval fantasy series is shot mainly in Fort Lovrijenac.
+The famous “Shaming” scene in the show’s fifth season was done in the Baroque Staircase.

 If the reason why you are going to Split is mainly for an exploration of the shooting locations, you can book a slot on a walking tour.

-It is also a perfect place to do your morning or late afternoon stroll.
-You can just easily look into the deep blue sea while you are sipping on your take-out coffee.
+It is also perfect for your morning or late afternoon stroll.
+You can easily look into the deep blue sea while sipping on your take-out coffee.

 Dine in one of Split’s varied restaurants